The Bankrate promise

 Who needs HO-1 coverage?

-HO-1 insurance misses the mark on a lot of disasters that can cause costly damages to your home, not to mention the lack of liability or personal possession coverage.
-Because it’s so basic, many states don’t even allow insurance carriers to offer HO-1 coverage.
+HO-1 insurance misses the mark on a lot of disasters that can cause costly damages to your home, not to mention that it lacks liability and personal possession coverage.
+Because it is so basic, many states don’t allow insurance carriers to offer HO-1 coverage.

-In states where HO-1 policies are available, they don’t typically meet the coverage standards lenders require for homeowners insurance.
-In other words, if you have a mortgage on your home, you’ll need a more comprehensive policy than HO-1 insurance.
+In states where HO-1 policies are available, they don’t typically meet the coverage standards mortgage lenders require for homeowners insurance.
+In other words, if you have a mortgage on your home, you’ll probably need a more comprehensive policy than HO-1 insurance.
 HO-3 policies are the most common type of homeowners insurance, and HO-5 policies offer the most robust coverage.